simonem/PhD_Thesis/introduction.md

 The main research question for the PhD work is:

-> MRQ: How systems featuring embodied and sensor-based interaction techniques can introduce new opportunities to promote reflection on work experiences?
+> MRQ: How ICT technologies can introduce new opportunities to promote reflection on work experiences?

 To answer the MRQ the work has been broken down into three sub-questions:

-> RQ1: How sensor-based interfaces can enable pervasive and unobtrusive data collection at work?
+> RQ1: How computer interfaces can be designed to enable unobtrusive data collection during crisis work?

-> RQ2: How tangible and playful interaction with digital information can help in engaging reflection processes?
+> RQ2: How interaction techniques can be designed to facilitate the different phases of a reflection processes?

-> RQ3: How digital manufacturing and open source hardware and software can inform rapid prototyping of sensor-based human-computer interfaces for capturing and visualising reflection-useful data?
+> RQ3: How technology tools for supporting reflection can be rapid prototyped?

-While the first two questions aim at investigating the design of systems to support with technology the tasks of capturing and re-creating work experiences; the third question investigates how technology toolkits and open-source communities can ease the prototyping phase, shortening the time for production of working prototypes to be used during evaluations.
-Prototypes lies at the roots of the user-center design methodology adopted in this PhD work, yet prototyping tangible and embodied user interfaces is a complex task that involves a mix of hardware, software and product design skills.
+While the first two questions aim at investigating the design of systems to support with technology the tasks of capturing and re-creating work experiences; the third question investigates how toolkits and open-source communities can ease the implementation of designs into prototypes.
+Prototypes lies at the roots of the design science methodology adopted in this PhD work, yet prototyping tangible and embodied user interfaces is a complex task that involves a mix of hardware, software and product design skills.

 ## Results and contributions

 The research questions RQ1-RQ3 are answered in the following papers:

 > **P1** Mora, S., Boron, A., & Divitini, M. (2012).
-CroMAR: Mobile Augmented Reality for Supporting Reflection on Crowd Management. *International Journal of Mobile Human Computer Interaction*, 4(2), 88–101. doi:10.4018/jmhci.2012040107
+CroMAR: Mobile Augmented Reality for Supporting Reflection on Crowd Management. *International Journal of Mobile Human Computer Interaction*, 4(2), 88–101.

 > **P2** Mora, S., & Divitini, M. (2014).
-Supporting Debriefing with Sensor Data: A Reflective Approach to Crisis Training. *In Proceeding of Information Systems for Crisis Response and Management in Mediterranean Countries, ISCRAM-MED*, 196(Chapter 7), 71–84. doi:10.1007/978-3-319-11818-5_7
+Supporting Debriefing with Sensor Data: A Reflective Approach to Crisis Training. *In Proceeding of Information Systems for Crisis Response and Management in Mediterranean Countries, ISCRAM-MED*, 196(Chapter 7), 71–84.

 > **P3** Mora, S., & Divitini, M. (2014).
 WATCHiT: a modular and wearable tool for data collection in crisis management and training. *In Proceeding of the European Conference in Ambient Intelligence, AMI*.

 > **P4** Di Loreto, I., Mora, S., & Divitini, M. (2012).
-Don’t Panic: Enhancing Soft Skills for Civil Protection Workers. *In Proceeding of International Conference on Serious Games Development Applications, SGDA*, 7528(Chapter 1), 1–12. doi:10.1007/978-3-642-33687-4_1
+Don’t Panic: Enhancing Soft Skills for Civil Protection Workers. *In Proceeding of International Conference on Serious Games Development Applications, SGDA*, 7528(Chapter 1), 1–12.

-> **P5** Mora, S., Di Loreto, I., & Divitini, M. A token-constraint approach to interactive board games: the case of “DoomTown”. *To Be Submitted at INTERACT2015*.
+> **P5** Mora, S., Di Loreto, I., & Divitini, M. A token-constraint approach to interactive board games: the case of “Don’t Panic!”. *To Be Submitted at INTERACT2015*.

 > **P6** Müller, L., Divitini, M., Mora, S., Rivera-Pelayo, V., & Stork, W. Context Becomes Content: Sensor Data for Computer Supported Reflective Learning. *To Appear in the IEEE Transactions on Learning Technologies*.

 > **P7** Mora, S., & Farshchian, B. A. (2010).
-A Unified Architecture for Supporting Direct Tag-Based and Indirect Network-Based Resource Discovery. *In Proceeding of the International Conference on Ambient Intelligence, AMI*, 6439(Chapter 20), 197–206. doi:10.1007/978-3-642-16917-5_20
+A Unified Architecture for Supporting Direct Tag-Based and Indirect Network-Based Resource Discovery. *In Proceeding of the International Conference on Ambient Intelligence, AMI*, 6439(Chapter 20), 197–206.

 Table x shows the mapping between research papers and research questions.

 -------------------------------------------------------------------------
 Research questions                 P1   P2   P3   P4   P5   P6   P7   P8
 -------------------------------   ---- ---- ---- ---- ---- ---- ---- ----
-(1) How sensor-based interfaces        *    *                   *
-can enable pervasive and
-unobtrusive data collection
+(1) How computer interfaces can be designed to enable unobtrusive data collection during crisis work?
-at work?

-(2) How tangible and playful      *    *          *    *    *   *
-interaction with digital
-information can help in engaging reflection processes?

-(3) How digital manufacturing and *    *    *     *         *         *
-open source hardware and software can inform rapid prototyping of sensor-based human-computer interfaces for capturing and visualising reflection-useful data?
+(2) How interaction techniques can be designed to facilitate the different phases of a reflection processes?

+(3) How technology tools for
+supporting reflection
+can be rapid prototyped?
 --------------------------------------------------------------------------

-Table: Mapping between research papers and research quesitions
+Table: Mapping between research papers and research questions

+## Research design

+This research work uses Crisis training as case study to evaluate the efficacy of theory tools from reflection learning and embodied and embedded technology to provide learning outcomes.

+Several research strategies have supported the work done, such as field studies, focus groups, surveys and interviews.
+These activities were functional to the main method adopted which is design research.
+Consistently with this methodology, grounded on the research activities of *building* artefacts for a specific purpose and of *evaluating* how well the artefacts perform [@March:1995gm], a number of prototyping iterations and evaluation studies have been performed.

+Prototyping involved the construction of complex hardware and software systems to support reflection processes.
+The design of prototypes was driven both by literature in computer supported reflective learning and user studies performed by the author.
+Simple prototypes were initially used to build a deeper understanding of the crisis domain, for which I didn't have any previous knowledge.
+They acted as technology probes [@Hutchinson:2003il] and facilitate building and understanding of the crisis domain by engaging users in focus groups.
+Later, multiple iterations implemented a growing set of requirements in fully working prototypes robust enough to be used during simulated rescue work.

+User evaluations followed each prototyping iteration.
+The aim was both in assessing usability and reflection outcomes.
+Prototypes were evaluated both during focus groups or during large simulations of crisis response works involving multiple organisations.
+Results from evaluations have both fed following design iterations and the validation of theory models in reflective learning.

+Some of the above-mentioned evaluations studies were performed during simulation of crisis response work organised by third parties, for other purposes than the aim of this thesis.
+For this reason it hasn't been always possible to control all the variables of the experiments and have full access to peoples and locations.
+Data collected during the studies, including video and audio streams, researcher's note and surveys were analysed using qualitative research methods [REF].

-### Contributions
+## Contributions

 ## Context of the work